paracord bracelets

 Survival Bow And Arrow

-If you are in the wilderness without any supplies, a bow and arrow can help you hunt animals for food.
-You can build your hunting equipment using a knife, paracord bracelet, a few tree branches, flexible sapling, and feathers.
+If you are in the wilderness without supplies, a bow and arrow can help you hunt animals for food.
+You can build your hunting equipment using a knife, paracord bracelet, tree branches, flexible saplings, and feathers.

 Tourniquet